ribacq/bash-misc/README.md

 # bash-misc
 Several bash utilities and games.

+Written by Quentin RIBAC (2016 — 2017).
+This is free software.
+See LICENSE file for legal information.

 ## 9blanc
 A game consisting of 12 tiles being black or white, set in a 3×4 board.
 By pressing a tile using the corresponding key, it’s and its neighbors’ colors are inverted.
 The game is won by setting every tile to white.